History of Savoy from 1815 to 1860: Toward the Union of Savoy with France

 Camillo Benso, Count of Cavour, with Savoyard ancestry through his paternal grandmother from the de Sales family, retired to his estate in Leri, Vercelli province, Piedmont, where he engaged in an agricultural association and led the journal Il Risorgimento.

 In Savoy, the issue of clerical rights was significant, with the Siccardi laws of 1850, which abolished ecclesiastical immunities, reduced legal holidays, and eliminated the right of asylum in churches, facing strong opposition from Savoyard deputies.
 These measures, however, increased the popularity of King Victor Emmanuel II, as noted by Sardinian official Camille Dunant during the King’s visit to Annecy in May 1850: "The most frequent cries were 'Long live the King!
 Long live the Constitution!
 Long live the Siccardi law!'"
 The Rattazzi law, enacted between November 1854 and May 29, 1855, suppressed monastic orders, confiscated convent property, and established an ecclesiastical fund to reassign religious personnel, but was opposed by a majority of Savoyard deputies during the Chamber vote.
-Resistance also arose against the auction of the Hautecombeestate, with public discontent in Chambéry, Yenne, and La Roche.
+Resistance also arose against the auction of the Hautecombe estate, with public discontent in Chambéry, Yenne, and La Roche.
 The law, combined with the Crimean intervention, contributed to political radicalization in the 1857 elections, where Savoy elected 20 out of 22 Catholic conservative deputies.
 By 1860, support for Savoy’s annexation to France grew significantly, with many who opposed it in 1848 becoming strong advocates.

 New taxes, combined with Sardinian military involvement in the Crimean War (1853–1856) and poor harvests, provoked public discontent, with the press criticizing the heavy tax burden on workers and peasants.
 Camillo Benso di Cavour, advocating for Sardinian participation in the war to secure French support, stated in 1852: "It is above all on France that our destiny depends."
 The Savoyard brigade, led by Colonel Philibert Mollard, was among the forces deployed to Crimea, and Mollard was appointed a Commander of the Legion of Honour for his service.